 However, disclosures not given in the consolidated accounts on the grounds of materiality must be given in your individual accounts if the information is material to your accounts.
 There are other conditions that must be met to use the reduced disclosure framework (see Q6 & Q8).

 Depending on the circumstances, the disclosure exemptions could be quite significant.

 You can choose to take advantage of all or any of the available disclosure exemptions, subject to meeting certain conditions (see Q6 & Q7).
 In addition, for your FRS 101 accounts to comply with Company Law, you may have to add disclosures, change presentations and make other amendments to the EU-IFRS accounts (see Q6).

 You have the option not to prepare a cash flow statement.
-However, the other reduced disclosure options in FRS 101 and FRS 102 only apply to certain items (such as share-based payments and financial instruments) and in certain cases only to some of the disclosures for those items.
+However, the other reduced disclosure options in FRS 101 (and FRS 102) only apply to certain items (such as share-based payments and financial instruments) and in certain cases only to some of the disclosures for those items.

 FRS 101 has more disclosure exemptions than FRS 102 (such as for business combinations, impairments, capital management, comparative tangible and intangible asset reconciliations) because FRS 101 applies to accounts that otherwise comply with EU-adopted IFRS and many of the disclosures required by EU-adopted IFRS are not required under FRS 102.

 In addition, some disclosures will be required by Company Law (such as for certain financial instruments measured at fair value) even when there is an exemption from the disclosure requirements of EU-adopted IFRS or FRS 102.